KFC Original Recipe Chicken (Copycat)

 Total Time 1 hour 45 minutes

 KFC Original Recipe Chicken has been a huge part of my childhood.
-As a kid my aunt would walk me home from school and we would stop at the KFC that was a half a block from my school.
+As a kid, my aunt would walk me home from school, and we would stop at the KFC that was a half a block from my school.
 We’d share chicken and a strawberry parfait they used to sell.
-Unlike the Pioneer Chicken that my mom used to buy, this food memory is one I can still enjoy anytime I wanted.
+Unlike the Pioneer Chicken that my mom used to buy, this food memory is one I can still enjoy anytime I want.

-KFC Original Recipe Chicken uncovered by a food reporter from Colonel Sander's nephew and republished with all 11 herbs and spices to make picture perfect KFC chicken at home!
+KFC Original Recipe Chicken uncovered by a food reporter and Colonel Sander's nephew.
+A perfect copycat with all 11 herbs and spices!

 Prep Time 1 hour